 Active Travel simply means making journeys in physically active ways.
-Be it walking, cycling or wheeling to work and school, or other everyday journeys you make to get from place to place such as access to green spaces, shopping and visiting friends and family, active travel can offer a convenient, accessible and affordable way to move more.
+Be it walking, cycling or wheeling to work and school, or other everyday journeys you make to get from place to place - rather than solely for leisure or fitness - active travel can offer a convenient, accessible and affordable way to move more.

-By supporting more people in Moray to walk, wheel, and cycle for everyday journeys, we will improve health, create safer communities, and reduce environmental impacts.
+By supporting more people in Moray to walk, wheel, and cycle for everyday short journeys, we will improve health, create safer communities, and reduce environmental impacts.

 Why do we need a strategy?
-In this Strategy we aim to make active travel the natural choice for everyday journeys across all our communities.
+In this Strategy we aim to make active travel the natural choice for short, everyday journeys across all our communities.
 This strategy builds on the previous ATS and by providing clear objectives and actions seeks to enable engagement with communities.
 An ATS keeps walking, wheeling and cycling at the forefront of projects being delivered within Moray.
 The Strategy has been led by the Sustainable Travel Officer, guided by feedback and support through an internal working group, and public workshops with community groups and organisations with an interest in Active Travel.
 The initial consultation has taken place to ensure the proposed aims and objectives reflect the genuine needs and desires of existing current and potential Active Travel users.